Getting Out of Debt: The Biggest Challenge is Managing Your Behavior

 The only man who sticks closer to you in adversity than a friend is a creditor.

 Avoid having more than three credit cards with you.
 You can have one for the store, gas, and a specialty card.
-If must more credit cards, just leave them at home and stop using them.
+If you must have more credit cards, just leave them at home and stop using them.
 Be sure to pay off the balance before stacking thing in a drawer: that is if canceling them all is not an option.

 This is equally another avoidable behavior that pushes people into debts.
 Making only minimum payments will result in paying a maximum amount of interest to your bank.
 The minimum payment is applied to the interest charge with just a small amount going towards reducing the principal amount owed.